What to Bring

 -

-They should be comfortable.
-Good ankle support makes hiking up and
+Good ankle support makes hiking up and down the escarpment

-down the escarpment much more comfortable.
-Good treads work well in
+Good treads work well in muddy conditions.

-the winter too.
 Even in hot weather, you should wear heavy sweat

 socks.
 A good trick is to wear two pairs.
 Thin socks inside heavy